Managed Memory

 • mem_descr – is the memory descriptor to modify.

 • new_size – is the new size.
-The new size cannot cause the memory descriptor to go beyond the original allocation’s size.
+The new size cannot cause the memory descriptor to go beyond the original allocation’s size unless it is a zero-byte allocation in which case a new allocation is made which will be big enough to hold the given size.

 DRAGON_SUCCESS or another dragonError_t return code.